agntcy/acp-spec/docs/README.md

 ACP supports 2 streaming modes:
 1. **result** where each event contains a full instance of the RunResult, which fully replace the previous update.
-2. **custom** where the schema of the event is left unspecified by ACP, which it can be specified in the specific agent manifest under `spec.custom_streaming_update`
+2. **custom** where the schema of the event is left unspecified by ACP, which it can be specified in the specific agent ACP descriptor under `spec.custom_streaming_update`

 #### Start a Run and stream output until completion